About the program

 Why study Spanish at Roanoke?

 It's your choice.
-Roanoke's Spanish program allows students to pursue a range of interests through interdisciplinary investigations of Spanish language, literature, linguistics, history, art, film, architecture, economics and politics.
+Roanoke's Spanish program allows students to pursue a range of interests through interdisciplinary investigations of the Spanish language, literature, linguistics, history, art, film, architecture, economics, and politics.

 It's your world.
 Spanish students actively explore the world through international travel, with options ranging from intensive INQ Intensive Learning three-week travel courses to semester or year abroad programs.